AliAhmed36/F-99-Solutions/Problem 1-11/README.md

 Hint: Use the predefined functions list and append.

-**P08 (2) Eliminate consecutive duplicates of list elements.
+*P08: Eliminate consecutive duplicates of list elements.
 If a list contains repeated elements they should be replaced with a single copy of the element.
-The order of the elements should not be changed.**
+The order of the elements should not be changed.*

 Example:
 ```